Onychogryphosis (ram's horn nail)

 Why trust UFAI for your onychogryphosis treatment?

 It should not be a surprise that foot and ankle pain are widespread.
-The American Podiatric Medical Association reports that 77% of adults have experienced foot pain, and the pain is constant for 80% of those.
+The American Podiatric Medical Association reports that 77% of adults have experienced foot pain, which is constant for 80%.

 One of the great things about modern medicine is that our surgical team is well-versed in treating every part of the human body.
-When it comes to the often-neglected feet, it’s a foot and ankle specialist who will keep you walking strong.
+Our foot and ankle specialists will keep you walking strong when it comes to the often-neglected feet.
 That’s where we come in.

 UFAI’s surgeons are at the forefront of research, education, product design, regenerative medicine, and foot and ankle care advancements.
-Our non-profit foundation educates surgical fellows in the advanced foot, ankle treatment, and surgery has performed dozens of clinical trials, and has educated the community for 20 years.
+Our non-profit foundation educates surgical fellows in advanced foot and ankle treatment and surgery, has performed dozens of clinical trials, and has educated the community for 20 years.

 References